The Unified Smart Bar

 Every chat message is different.
 A quick unit conversion doesn't need the same firepower as debugging a production crash.
 And you shouldn't have to dig through settings menus to tell Meggy which model to use.

-The Unified Smart Bar puts three controls into a single pill-shaped widget, right below the chat input field:
+The Unified Smart Bar puts four controls into a single pill-shaped widget, right below the chat input field:

 1. Model / Category — choose a specific model or an entire category (Thinking, Fast)

-3. Execution Preset — dial the AI intensity from Quick to Try Till Done
+3. Engine — dial the AI intensity and engine stubbornness from Quick to Try Till Done

-Each conversation remembers its Smart Bar state independently, so you can have one chat pinned to a fast model for quick lookups and another using Try Till Done with thinking enabled for a deep research project.
+Each conversation remembers its Smart Bar state independently, so you can have one chat pinned to a fast model for quick lookups and another using Try Till Done with Deep thinking enabled for a heavy research project.

 Model & Category Selection